sadece1eren/YAPYAP-Trainer-Menu/README.md

 ## How to download ?
 Its too easy lol only thing you need to do is download the injector i told you about it and fill the fields like this:
 ```
-First find the game exe and choose on top
+First find the game exe and choose on top (inject dll while on main menu or just press esc before it otherwise app disappearing)
 Choose DLL on the second tab
 Namespace: YapYapTrainer
 Class: Loader